AliNisarAhmed/my-notes/linux/Linux-Fundamentals-HTB/4-service-process.md

 Use `jobs` to list all background processes.

 The `[Ctrl] + Z` shortcut suspends the processes, and they will not be executed further.
 To keep it running in the background, we have to enter the command `bg` to put the process in the background.

+(The process running in the "background" cannot be stopped by CTRL+C command, to stop it first bring it to foreground with `fg` command)

 Another option is to automatically set the process with an AND sign (`&`) at the end of the command.
 `ping -c 10 www.hackthebox.eu &`